Poulinakis-Konstantinos/Stock_Market_Time_Travelling/README.md

     - report.pdf :  A report providing a brief explanation of the code and a detailed explanation of the strategy.
 (Currently in Greek, English to be uploaded).
     - small.txt : A txt containing the sequence of trades we executed ( small is limited to 1000 moves).
     - large.txt : A txt containing the large sequence of trades we executed (up to 1 million).

+ ##### You can check your .txt sequences on the following link https://courses.softlab.ntua.gr/progds/2021b/time-travel/.
+Special thanks to our great professor Nikolaos Papaspyrou for creating the verification page.